stamatics/minimal-mistakes/_pages/projects-2024/index.md

 -
 Join the Stamatics discord server to interact with the mentors and for any other communication: [invite link](https://discord.gg/URhTdxpn4G)

+You can view the presentations of all the projects in this link [here](https://drive.google.com/drive/folders/1AA0lcyQI9o1zXwZNtJMV9pCdLhF0humj6fVcuQpXulSMP7mIndQoRx1FKh6jcHX7vGD0yMZF?usp=drive_link).

 ## 1 - A Reconstruction of Analysis
 * **Mentors :** Mohd Sufyan